KevinKra/Notes/services/VPC.md

 - Are nACLs stateless?
 What does this mean?
 - Are there limits for the amount of ACLs on a VPC?
 - Are there limits for the number of rules per network ACL?
+- Can multiple subnets be protected by the same nACL?
+- Why is a nACL considered the first line of defense?
+- What are the initial outbound / inbound traffic rules for default and custom nACLs?

 ## NAT Devices